 Peak Season Surcharges

-Please note that for tours commencing from Aug 1 to Aug 31 there is a peak season surcharge of 7% on the price of this tour, and for tours commencing from Dec 18 to Jan 4 a surcharge of 10% due to hotel rate increases at this time of year.
+Please note that for tours commencing from Aug 1 to Aug 31 there is a peak season surcharge of 7% on the tour price, and for tours commencing from Dec 20 to Jan 10 a surcharge of 10% due to hotel rate increases at this time of year.

 14 days duration